dgroomes/elastic-playground/README.md

 General clean-ups, TODOs and things I wish to implement for this project:

-* More queries.
+* IN PROGRESS More queries.
 Search by name, population.
 Aggregate the populations.
 Other interesting queries?

 ## Reference